JongHoB/LMServe/README.md

 $ export LMSERVE_HOME=/path/to/LMServe
 ```

-Additionally, LLMServe has a monitoring daemon configured with a pub/sub architecture to track the status of each node (e.g., number of running or pending requests, etc.).
+Additionally, LMServe has a monitoring daemon configured with a pub/sub architecture to track the status of each node (e.g., number of running or pending requests, etc.).
-Before launching LLMServe, we must prepare the `nats-server`.
+Before launching LMServe, we must prepare the `nats-server`.
 You can simply run it using Docker:

 ```bash
 $ docker network create nats
 $ docker run -d --name nats --network nats --rm -p 4222:4222 -p 8222:8222 nats --http_port 8222
 ```

-### Launching LLMServe
+### Launching LMServe
 Then, launch the server with:
 ```bash
 $ bin/launcher --config configs/default.yaml